daixiong-wong/airflow-ml-pipeline/report.md

 > Note: Run the DAGs sequentially to ensure smooth execution.
 > This minimizes potential retries in the Great Expectations task, which requires access to documentation files and can experience conflicts when multiple DAGs attempt to access them concurrently.

-#insert_image Include a snippet showing the Airflow UI with the DAGs toggled and their statuses.

-The DAG model_trip_duration_to_my_place_ai was anticipated to "fail successfully," as the data did not meet the validation requirements during the quality check process.
+The DAG **model_trip_duration_to_my_place_ai** was anticipated to "fail successfully," as the data did not meet the validation requirements during the quality check process.
 This design demonstrated the robustness of the pipeline in handling invalid data appropriately.

 ---